Awesome Windshield Repair Techniques in San Juan Capistrano

 San Juan Capistrano Mobile Windshield Repair Solution

 The rock chip specialists at First Choice will travel to where your vehicle is located, up to a point.
 If you ask us about going to Big Bear Lake, you will be humorously informed that area is just a tad further than we like to travel.
-But if you happen to live or work in the triangular area formed by San Clemente, Tustin and Newport Beach, we’ll be able help with your damaged laminated glass, often on the same day.
+But if you happen to live or work in the triangular area formed by San Clemente, Tustin and Newport Beach, we’ll be able help with small rock chips or longer cracks on your damaged laminated glass, often on the same day.
 And if you’re not from around here, San Juan Capistrano is inside this service area.

 Educated San Juan Capistrano Windshield Repair Specialists

-Just recently (summer 2017), First Choice celebrated its 10th year in business.
+Recently, First Choice celebrated its 15th year in business.
 While that is obviously more important to us than you, it is important when you are deciding with which company to do business with.
-Heck, with the internet being the great consumer equalizer, one could do just a minor amount of digging and find that our domain was indeed bought 10 years ago (2007).
+Heck, with the internet being the great consumer equalizer, one could do just a minor amount of digging and find that our domain was indeed bought 15 years ago.
 A companies time in business, coupled with what past customers say about them on the internet (the new word of mouth) are probably the most important parts of the decision making process a consumer goes thru.
 Naturally, price is important as well.
 A strong combination of the 3 almost always provides the best customer experience.
 Are we perfect?
-No. But we are pretty darn good.
+We wish.
+But we’re not too far off.

 Our office is located at 26040 Acero, Mission Viejo, CA 92691

 - Head east on Ortega Hwy toward I-5 Fwy

 - Use the left 2 lanes to turn left at the 2nd cross street onto Del Obispo St/Ortega Hwy